oracle-livelabs/developer/visual-builder/studio/create-web-app/provision/provision.md

    ![This image shows the CI/CD setup screen, with the root compartment selected.](images/confirm-vbs.png "")

-   *Note: If you don't provide authorization, your instance is provisioned with a built-in free account that provides access to a minimal set of resources (one free VM build executor with fixed software in the default build executor template).
+   *Note: If you don't provide authorization, your instance is provisioned with a minimal set of resources (one built-in free VM with fixed software in the default build executor template).
 You'll also need to manually authorize this VB Studio instance to access your Visual Builder instance.*

    Click **Create Visual Builder Studio**.